ddkirkpat/fizzbuzzfun/README.md

 ## To Use Locally

-1. Make sure that you have RubyGems Bundler installed.
-`$ gem install --user-install bundler`
+1. Make sure that you have RubyGems Bundler installed-- `$ gem install --user-install bundler`
-*Note: That you may have to make sure that you add the local gem path to you .bashrc file.*

 2. Clone the git repository--
 `$ git clone https://github.com/ddkirkpat/fizzbuzzfun.git`